 To help aid you in application of your film, we offer a film installation kit.

 If by chance you get dust or dirt underneath the film on the silicone side and the above procedure does not work (too much dust stuck to the backside), you will need to remove the film to clean it.

 Here are two possible methods:

 - Remove the film and lie on a clean flat surface silicone side up, then use a clean lint roller or masking tape to carefully remove the dirt and lint.
 Reinstall.

-- Remove the film and fill the bottom of a sink with warm slightly soapy water.
-Emerge film in water using hands in a light rubbing motion to remove debris.
+- Remove the film and fill the bottom of a sink with warm, slightly soapy water.
+Emerge film in water then use hands in a light rubbing motion to remove debris.
 Be careful not to kink the film.
-Rinse film with warm water and use a squeegee to dry film or let film air dry after rinsing.
+Rinse film with warm water and use a very clean squeegee to dry film or let film air dry after rinsing.
 You can do both sides of the film with the squeegee.
 Please note: air drying may cause water spots.